Nabonidus: Late reign and fall of Babylon

 It is unclear why Nabonidus returned to Babylon from Tayma.
 Potential explanations include fearing the growing power of Cyrus the Great or perhaps serious disagreements with Belshazzar on religion and the extent of his authority.
 Upon his return, he also swiftly began to seriously institute his intended religious reforms, perhaps expending so much effort because of his advanced age and wanting to see the reforms through before he died.
-The major project of Nabonidus's later reign was the completion of the building projects at the Ekhulkhul in Harran, with the temple rebuilt directly on top of its original foundation.
+The major project of Nabonidus's later reign was the completion of the building projects at the Eḫulḫul in Harran, with the temple rebuilt directly on top of its original foundation.
 Nabonidus himself considered the rebuilding of the temple to be the major achievement of his reign.
 Building work was also conducted in Ur, Larsa, Sippar and Akkad.
 Some evidence suggests that there was famine in Babylonia during Nabonidus's later reign.
 Nabonidus appears to have attributed it to a sign of Sîn's wrath that the people were not responsive to the king's religious reforms, whereas the populace likely attributed it to Marduk's wrath with the king's heretical faith.

 The New Year's festival, suspended during the king's absence in Tayma, was celebrated in its traditional manner annually once again after Nabonidus returned.
 It is noteworthy that the festival was suspended in Nabonidus's absence given that it was effectively an annual reinstatement of Marduk's authority and was conducted to ensure the well-being of Babylon.
 The threat of Cyrus loomed ever closer.
 Though the records are too fragmentary to tell with certainty, it appears that there was already a confrontation between Persian and Babylonian troops in the winter of 540/539 BC, near Uruk.
 After the celebration of the New Year's festival in 539 BC, Nabonidus had the statues of the gods of Uruk, Akkad, Kish, Marad and Khursagkalamma brought to the capital for safety, the conventional first step in anticipation of attacks from the north-east.
 This suggests that Nabonidus expected a Persian attack and was making preparations several months before it came.
 Though this was the conventional method to protect the divine statues in times of war (victorious enemies typically stole cultic statues), transport of statues in this fashion caused considerable disruption in the cults of the gods transported.
 For instance, the transport of the statue of Ishtar from Uruk to Babylon probably meant that offerings of food and drink had to be carried from Uruk to Babylon to give to the statue, to ensure that the cult was not interrupted.